 Hemp Classic 6x

 Winner of the 2016 Cannabist Awards for the #1 best CBD company, Bluebird Botanicals has been steadily gaining a favorable reputation for their attention to detail.
-Located in Colorado, the company only uses locally sourced organic hemp for all of their CBD products.
+Located in Colorado, the company only uses locally sourced organic hemp for all of its CBD products.
 Depending on the product, they alternate between using both the CO2 extraction and the ethanol extraction method in crafting their products.

-Hemp Classic 6X contains 25mg of CBD per 15 drops, making it easy to increase or reduce dosage as needed.
+Hemp Classic 6X contains 25mg of CBD per 15 drops, making it easy to increase or reduce the dosage as needed.
 (Handy math hint: that equates to around 1.6 mg of CBD per drop.)
 And here is a pretty cool fact that caught our eye: they accept over 70 cryptocurrencies as payment for their awesome products.
 How cool is that?

-What is CBD And How Can It Help With COPD?
+What Is CBD And How Can It Help With COPD?

 By now, you have most likely heard of CBD oil in conversations or news articles about medical marijuana.
-So if you have COPD, it may seem confusing to you that a plant which is customarily smoked could help relieve your symptoms.
+So if you have COPD, it may seem confusing to you that a plant that is customarily smoked could help relieve your symptoms.
 Although CBD can be smoked or vaped, it is not recommended for individuals with breathing disorders.
-Instead, it can be ingested as an oil or tincture that provides some remarkable benefits for the human respiratory system.
+Instead, it can be ingested as an oil or tincture that provides some possible remarkable benefits for the human respiratory system.

 CBD interacts with the body’s endocannabinoid system, a system responsible for maintaining health and homeostasis.
 Within this system, there are two receptors, CB1 and CB2.
 When these receptors are activated, they have been shown to reduce inflammation and improve other conditions as well.
 But for this article, we will talk mainly about airway inflammation.

-•Immune system support
+•Potential immune system support

-•Better sleep, which aids in the healing and repair of damaged cells
+•May help you get better sleep, which aids in the healing and repair of damaged cells

-•Reduction in levels of anxiety
+•Possible reduction in levels of anxiety

 Is CBD Legal?

-Increasingly, individual States have taken positive steps toward legislation that improves access to medical cannabis, and many have made recreational use legal as well.
+Increasingly, individual states have taken positive steps toward legislation that improves access to medical cannabis, and many have made recreational use legal as well.
 While THC products often require a doctor’s prescription, CBD oil does not, and it is much easier to access.
 In general, it can be purchased and used in all 50 states.
 However, the DEA continues to classify cannabis as a schedule 1 substance, and there have been isolated cases of legal issues relating to CBD products.
 If you are in doubt, it is essential to conduct your due diligence and find out the laws in your particular state.

 How Much CBD Oil Should I Take For COPD?